 - Media Trust: Helps charities communicate using a variety of technology and communication platforms.

 - SuperHighways: provide a range of services including technical and strategic support and advice, ICT training, project management and consultancy.

-- Charity Technology Exchange Provides significant discounts on donated technology products including popular products from Microsoft – don’t buy any Microsoft products without checking CTX first.
+- Charity Technology Exchange (CTX) Provides significant discounts on donated technology products including popular products from Microsoft – don’t buy any Microsoft products without checking CTX first.

 - Open Pathways: a not-for-profit infrastructure organisation providing ICT support and social enterprise development advice to the charity and voluntary sector.

 - Nominet Trust: bring together, invest in and support people committed to using digital technology to create social and economic value.

 - Charity How To: provides premium nonprofit training webinars and supporting materials, teaching nonprofits about many important topics, including technology.